How to Sing Quietly or Softly

 The great female singer of the '40s and '50s, Peggy Lee sold millions of albums to fans seeking her soft interpretation of marvelous lyrics.
 She is remembered fondly for her imaginative voice in the movie "Lady and the Tramp."

 Rosemary Clooney ( the aunt of George Clooney ) had the most unique voice and style.
 Every note felt like velvet.

 Note: These timeless singers didn't set out to sing with a soft, smooth, easy listening singing style.
 These artists were born with the necessary vocal properties.
 I mention the above singers as an example of pure vocal control which is needed for the production of soft singing.

-Here is your final exercise for learning how to sing quietly or softly.
+Here is your final exercise for learning how to develop a softer sounding voice:

 - Sing the song "Amazing Grace" along with the video below.
 If you prefer, you may hum along.

-- Now sing it again but this time select one phrase and sing it softly.
+- Now, sing it again, but this time select one phrase and sing it softly.
 You may choose any phrase or line of your liking.
-I suggest using the very first phrase to try your new soft voice out because it is in comfortable place range wise.
+I suggest using the very first phrase to try your new soft voice out because it is in a comfortable place range wise.

 - When the notes get higher, the body must exert more breath pressure so be sure you inhale more air to help you reach the higher notes.
 These notes will also sound louder and more powerful.

 - You can also select the very end of the song in each verse.
 Example: Using a lighter sound, "Was blind, but now I see."

 The more you sing and concentrate on where you deliberately want softer tones, the easier it will become.